py3-coder/Hacktober_Repo_22/CONTRIBUTING.md

 ------

-Sample Data How after appending the data it looks like :
+Sample Data after appending the data it looks like :
 -----

 NAME :  Saurabh Kumar <br>